dk107dk/cdocs/README.md

 # Cdocs
 ## A super simple contextual help library.

-**Cdocs** is intended to help manage files for use in context sensitive help and I18n.
+**<a href='https://pypi.org/project/cdocs/'>Cdocs</a>** is intended to help manage files for use in <a href='https://en.wikipedia.org/wiki/Context-sensitive_help'>context sensitive help</a> and <a href='https://en.wikipedia.org/wiki/Internationalization_and_localization'>I18n</a>.
 The library knows how to find docs given a path called a docpath.
 Docpaths should mirror a logical or physical structure of the application.
 This way docs are easy find and map cleanly to the way the app works.

 <img width="75%" height="75%" src="resources/images/docpath.png"/>